Samsung ditches headphone jack after jabs at jackless rivals

 Hardware innovation in mobile devices has been slowing for years.
 Samsung is addressing that with a foldable model, with twice the display when unfolded.
 The Samsung Fold is coming in September after Samsung made a few design changes to address problems with reviewers’ phones breaking.

 Apple is expected to release new iPhones next month.
 A version that works with next-generation 5G cellular networks isn’t expected.
-Samsung will have a 5G version of the Note 10 Plus for an undisclosed price.
+Samsung will have a 5G version of the Note 10 Plus starting at almost $1300.

 The Note 10 Plus will have a 7.5% boost in battery capacity over the Note 9, though Samsung’s high-end phones have already been promising all-day battery life.
+Samsung made no references to the headphone jack during its 70-minute announcement event in New York.

-Company officials say that while the 3.5-millimeter headphone jack might seem small, every smidgeon of saved space can help extend battery life.
+Samsung officials told reporters separately that while the 3.5-millimeter headphone jack might seem small, every smidgeon of saved space can help extend battery life.
 Samsung is including wired headphones that plug into the phone’s USB-C data and charging port.
 An adapter for other wired headphones is sold separately for $10.
 Apple and Google also have ditched the standard headphone jack.

 But O’Donnell noted the irony: “If you guys gave everybody else grief for doing it, why are you doing it?”